xerrard/wifiusb/README.md

-# smart_share
+# WifiUsb
-wifip2p file transfer
+wirelessusb used by ftpserver